giantswarm/handbook/content/docs/support-and-ops/processes/incident-management.md

 4. When is it appropriate to escalate or page another areas on-caller?
 How do you do that?

 In critical processes (P1), the Incident Coordinator will decide together with Operation Engineer when someone else is needed.
-In case of routine incident (P2), Operation Engineer should decide when to escalate it based on the impact and knowledge about the problem.
+In case of a routine incident (P2), Operation Engineer should decide when to escalate it based on the impact and knowledge about the problem.
 To escalate use `/inc escalate` (or the button) in the incident channel and select the team or person that you want to target.

+__Note__: To call for an incident coordinator you can select the `incident_coordinators` group in the `Who I need?` popup window when you escalate through incident.io.

 4. How to silence an alert out-of-hours.